-Pension plan members should be provided with an annual report detailing:
+Pension plan members should be provided with an annual report which should include:

-- i. details of the plan's balance sheet and revenue accounts for the reported year; - ii. a statement of whether all contributions due from the members and the plan sponsor were received and whether all benefits due have been paid; - iii. an explanation for any financial gains or losses experienced, the performance of the investments and a statement of the rate of return earned on the plan's assets12;
+- i. details of the plan's balance sheet and revenue accounts for the reported year; - ii. a statement of whether all contributions due from the members and the plan sponsor were received and whether all benefits due have been paid;